 Issue Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact 13300 Mitigation Incorporated 140 habitat or other identified community, as to would occur, and no mitigation m the site current tly supports non- • • c) Have a substantial adverse effect on federally protected wetlands (including but not limited to marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
-Water A the Reg (CDFW) located ject site does not contain federally act.
-Wetlands or waters as regulate ional Water Quality Control Board do not occur on-site and therefore within a developed residential neigne, and landscaping.
-No impacts we d by the United (RWQCB) or the will not be im ghborhood and d States Army Cor e California Depa pacted by the pro d is currently deve rps of Engineer rtment of Fish oject.
-The proje eloped with str s (USACE), and Wildlife ct site is uctures, d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+The project site does not contain federally protected wetlands as defined by Section 404 of the Clean Water Act.
+Wetlands or waters as regulated by the United States Army Corps of Engineers (USACE), the Regional Water Quality Control Board (RWQCB) or the California Department of Fish and Wildlife CDFW) do not occur on-site and therefore will not be impacted by the project.
+The project site is ocated within a developed residential neighborhood and is currently developed with structures, nardscape, and landscaping.
+No impacts would occur, and no mitigation measures are required. d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
 Wildlife movement corridors are defined as areas that connect suitable wildlife habitat areas in a region otherwise fragmented by rugged terrain, changes in vegetation, or human disturbance.
 Natural features such as canyon drainages, ridgelines, or areas with vegetation cover provide corridors for wildlife travel.
 The project site is surrounded by existing residential development and is not located adjacent to an established wildlife corridor and would not impede the movement of any wildlife or the use of any wildlife nursery sites.
 Therefore, no impact would occur, and no mitigation measures are required. e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?